austinjhunt/icinga-formal-verifier/README.md

 - a check frequency
 - whether it's disabled
 - assignment rules - the service check may be assigned to specific hosts matching some criteria, e.g. host name == "_database-server_"; this of course tells the master which hosts to target for the service check.
 Since each host belongs to some zone, e.g. USA as in the above example, and a given Satellite(s) is responsible for said zone, this tells the master which satellite to send the check command to.

+Once a service check has been configured, you are able to monitor the status of the respective Service.
+A service, when initially configured, is in a PENDING state.
+Once the check begins returning responses, the response codes **0, 1, 2, and 3** from the satellite indicate respectively the service states of **OK, WARNING, CRITICAL, and UNKNOWN.**

 ##### Master